olivercederborg/poimandres.nvim/README.md

 # Poimandres for Neovim

-Neovim version of the amazing [Poimandres theme](https://github.com/drcmda/poimandres-theme).
+Neovim version of the amazing [Poimandres theme](https://github.com/drcmda/poimandres-theme), written in Lua with treesitter support.

 All variants of the theme will be available for use.

 Plugin support will be added as I personally need it, or when it is requested.